ysdy44/Virtual-Piano-UWP/README-EN.md

 ## Function description

-Virtual Piano is a MIDI tool based on the Microsoft GS Wavetable Synth that can play 128 instruments, chords, and percussion instruments.
+V Piano is a MIDI tool based on the Microsoft GS Wavetable Synth that can play 128 instruments, chords, and percussion instruments.

 <br/>